Robust ThemeDec 09, 2019 2020-04-08 7:40

 Tough times are ripe for dissension and mutiny, but a good agile leader holds command.
 Sometimes an agile leader has to show tough love and put the proverbial boot down when members of the agile teams start talking smack.
 They’ll thank you later.

-A good agile leader encourages agile teams during a tough time to help them find the drive to make it through.
-Sometimes encouragement can be as simple as wandering around the group, patting some backs, and giving smiles or friendly words.
+A good agile leader encourages agile teams during tough times to help them find the drive to make it through.
+Sometimes encouragement can be as simple as wandering around the group, patting some backs, having some fun with an icebreaker, and giving smiles or friendly words.

 A good agile leader never finds their agile team unexpectedly thrust into bad times without some prior preparation.
 A good agile leader has a plan to cover all the possibilities and knows what to do if things don’t go exactly the way they were hoping.